-The school is currently working very hard towards achieving our first Active Schools Flag.
+St. Patrick's N.S. was delighted to be awarded our first Active Schools Flag in January 2020.
 The Active School Flag (ASF) initiative is a Department of Education and Skills initiative (DES) supported by Healthy Ireland (HI) which aims to get more schools, more active, more often.
 It is awarded to schools that strive to achieve a physically educated and physically active school community.

 ASF forms part of the National Physical Activity Plan and the Healthy Ireland vision where everyone can enjoy physical and mental health and well-being to their full potential, and where well-being is valued and supported at every level of society and is everyone’s responsibility.

 We also reviewed our PE plan and have incorporated Fundamental Movement Skills such as running, jumping, catching and throwing into our PE lessons.
-We have really enjoyed making St. Patrick’s N.S. a more physically active school and we are looking forward to engaging with more activities as the year progresses.
+We have really enjoyed making St. Patrick’s N.S. a more physically active school and we are looking forward to engaging with more activities this year as the pupils return to school.

 Once COVID-19 restrictions are lifted in the future, we hope to have a day in the to celebrate our achievement and to raise our Active Flag.